VenkteshV/SUNAR/README.md

 To download the <b> Document graph</b> of the corpus employed in neighborhood adaptive retrieval for MusiqueQa and WikimultihopQA use this link https://drive.google.com/drive/folders/1zyWtCyhQzxaMQpM6uXT5oqvtqFMg7nYl?usp=sharing

+Download wiki_musique_corpus.json from https://drive.google.com/drive/folders/1zyWtCyhQzxaMQpM6uXT5oqvtqFMg7nYl?usp=drive_link and save it in data folder

+If you do not want to run splade download wqa_splade_docs.json from https://drive.google.com/drive/folders/1zyWtCyhQzxaMQpM6uXT5oqvtqFMg7nYl?usp=drive_link  and drop it inside data/intermediate_outputs/

 # Config for running experiments
 In evaluation/config.ini configure the corresponding paths to downloaded files configure project root directory to PYTHONPATH variable